 Lions Eye Bank of New Jersey

 Deborah Heart & Lung Hospital

 Joseph's School for the Blind

-On the International level the Club has participated in the Lions Club
+On the International level the Club donates to the Lions Club

 The Club is the founder and sponsor of the Annual Lakewood Renaissance Faire.